 Meet our international yoga teachers who are here to expertly guide you through your 200 Hour Ashtanga Vinyasa Yoga Teacher Training in Bali.
 Their combined years of experience and intuitive teaching approach provide an in-depth understanding of the ancient wisdom of yoga as well as practical teaching techniques.

 With a background in contemporary dance, David’s style of teaching focuses on awareness of movement and the connection between the body and mind.
 Originally from Spain, David followed his yoga journey overseas where he settled his roots in Thailand.
 He was first introduced to Ashtanga Vinyasa in Asia and instantly took to the practice.
-Drawn to yoga’s power to create harmonic balance and still the mind, David has a passion for passing on what inspires him to others.read more ×
+Drawn to yoga’s power to create harmonic balance and still the mind, David has a passion for passing on what inspires him to others.
+He is now a well known Rocket Yoga teacher and great mentor for aspiting yoga teacher.read more ×

 Growing up in Indonesia, Restuning has always enjoyed an active lifestyle.
 She is an adventurous outdoor woman with a passion for the ocean.
 She started her yoga journey in an ashtanga style in 2007 to get back in shape after her pregnancy.
 In 2014, Restuning completed a Yoga Alliance 200 hour teacher training in Bali, Indonesia.
 Straight after that, she combined yoga and ocean adventures and introduced an ocean adventure and yoga retreat for the first time in Atauro Island, Timor-Leste.
 Restuning continued her Yoga Alliance education and achieved 500hour training in 2015.
 Powered by the natural leadership skills that brought her to be a prominent dive instructor trainer, Restuning taught many Yoga Teacher Training in 2015-2017.
 Her fun and adventurous nature bring her to many styles of yoga.
 Restuning teaches Iyengar- based classes, Vinyasa Flow, Yin yoga, Senior yoga, and lately she pumps up the speed in the class by teaching high-intensity yoga.
 In addition to her yoga career, Restuning is a Reiki Master in Usui Lineage trained by Catherine Wheeler and an Angel Guide Reader trained by Kyle Gray.
 She is familiar with breathwork technique as part of her Freediving Instructor skill but has a more thorough training with Michael Bijker.
 Beyond the spirituality realm, Restuning is a respected PADI Course Director in the region and is the only Indonesian female dive instructor trainer.
 She conducted many yoga retreats in a combination of breathwork and ocean skills up to date.
 Join her class to get into the dynamic ocean energy!read more ×